Harry Mould died 'days after Leicester hospital admission'

 The new inquest opened on Monday.

-Pathologist Dr David O'Neil told the hearing Harry had died from lower respiratory infection.'Unusual features'
+Pathologist Dr David O'Neil told the hearing Harry had died from lower respiratory infection.

 The pathologist said the five-year-old had been transferred from Milton Keynes Hospital for specialist treatment at Leicester Royal Infirmary after his condition deteriorated.